bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

-Finally, The number of **duplicate rows are 74**.
+Finally, The number of **duplicate rows is 74**.

-There are some interesting finding from the summary.
-For example, the there are a few columns like`car` that have nan (Unknown).
-The `expiration` column constains time in days and hours.
-The columns like`Bar` has ranges, for example, 4-8 or gt8, etc. The `occupation`column has very large stings.
+There is some interesting finding from the summary.
+For example, the there are a few columns like car that have nan (Unknown).
+The expiration column contains time in days and hours.
+The columns like Bar has ranges, for example, 4-8 or gt8, etc. The occupation column has very large stings.
 As a result, the data need to be cleansed and transformed followed by preparation before any analysis can be executed, so that all relevant information can be captured.

 # 3 Data Preparation

-On the **Data Understanding** phase, the data is prepared and cleansed to allow for analysis in this as part of this case study and future case studies covering predictions.
+This section provides information on data preparation and cleaning, to allow for analysis as part of this case study and the future case studies covering predictions.

 ## 3.1 Data Transformation

-Following data attributes that will to be treated:
+Following data attributes that were treated:

 a) passanger - convert "Kid(s)" -> "Kid" & "Friend(s)" -> Friend